67E9/Collectron/Readme.md

 Built by two superheros born in a universe where cats can swim and dogs can fly!

 Here are some hints to get the full pleasure as user.
 Enjoy!
+Please don't take this to seriuosly.

 1.Choose your database: